wp-plugins/open-table-widget/readme.txt

 3. A view of the widget in the WP Admin widgets view version 1.1 (it may look different depending on your version).

 == Changelog ==
+= 1.5 =
+* New: German translation added
+* Improved: z-index for datepicker now calculates better
+* Improved: Highlights benefits of Pro version more directly

 = 1.4 =
 * New: Debug constant added for easier script and css debugging by developers